 Posterior cord syndrome:

 B 12 deficiency, vascular malformations, atlantoaxial subluxation.

 - Hernia discal, tumor.

-- Asymmetric weakness of the lower extremity, sensation of irregular alteration in all modalities, loss of deep tendon reflexes, as well as bulbocavernosus reflex and anal wink, often with lumbar and radicular pain.
+- Asymmetric weakness of the lower extremity, the sensation of irregular alteration in all modalities, loss of deep tendon reflexes, bulbocavernosus reflex, and anal wink, often with lumbar and radicular pain.

 Conus medullaris syndrome:

 Disc herniation, trauma, tumor.